All change in November

 However, Trump is no ordinary president.
 He has already exercised considerable over-reach with respect to elections, including issuing an executive order in March of last year, which tampers directly with a number of areas related to elections (see here).

-Trump's executive order is being challenged, but he is appealing lower court decisions, so the cases eventually end up in the Supreme Court, which has for the most part been very pro-Trump.
-However, the most recent Supreme Court ruling on tariffs went against Trump, so maybe the Court is no longer quite as willing to see its authority undermined as it has been in the past.
+However, the most recent Supreme Court ruling on tariffs went against Trump, so maybe the Court is no longer quite as willing to have its authority undermined as it has been in the past.

 “The Republicans should say, ‘We want to take over, we should take over the voting, the voting in at least many, 15 places.’
 The Republicans ought to nationalize the voting.” (see here).